ebitsdev/lab-day1/README.md

-# Demo on HTML, JavaScript, and CSS
+# Demo HTML, JavaScript, and CSS
 - Created git repository
 - Cloned git repo locally and cdied to the local folder
 - Created HTML